 - call your insurance company to report your accident, see what your coverage is and determine if you can file a claim.

-What you do NOT want to do after a hit-and-run accident is attempt to track down the fleeing driver.
+What you do NOT want to do after a hit-and-run accident is an attempt to track down the fleeing driver.
 In many cases, drivers flee the scene either because they are intoxicated, have a criminal record, recently committed a crime or don’t have insurance.
 Chasing a suspect will only put you at risk.
 Let the police handle it.

 Filing a Car Accident Claim for a Hit-and-Run Accident